MicrosoftDocs/azure-databases-docs/articles/cosmos-db/gen-ai/semantic-cache.md

 In a vector query, the similarity score for the returned results represents how similar the words or users intent are to what was passed in the WHERE clause.
 Because this is also a query that can return multiple results, these can be sorted from the most likely to least likely cache results for a user to choose from.

 The similarity score is used as a filter for a vector query to limit the results returned to those items most likely to match the users' intent.
 In practice, setting the similarity score value for a vector query may require some trial and error.
-Too high, and the cache will quickly fill up with multiple responses for very similar questions because of repeated cache misses.
-To low, and the cache will return too many irrelevant responses that do not match the user's intent.
+Too high, and the cache quickly fills up with multiple responses for similar questions because of repeated cache misses.
+To low, and the cache returns too many irrelevant responses that do not match the user's intent.

 ## Context window

 Large language models don't maintain context between requests.
-To have a *conversation* with an LLM, you have to maintain a context window or chat history and pass that to the LLM for each request so it can provide a contextually relevant response.
+To have a *conversation* with an LLM, you have to maintain a context window, or chat history and pass that to the LLM for each request so it can provide a contextually relevant response.

 For a semantic cache to be effective, it needs to have that context as well.
 In other words, a semantic cache shouldn't just use the text from individual prompts as keys, it should use some portion of the prompts in the chat history as well.
 Doing so ensures that what gets returned from the cache is also contextually correct, just as it would be if it were generated by an LLM.
 If a cache didn't have this additional context, users would get unexpected, and likely unacceptable responses.